NY Jets CEO, Christopher Johnson, Says He’ll Pay NFL Fines For Players Who Kneel During The National Anthem

-New York Jets CEO and co-owner, Christopher Johnson has pledged to pay the fines of any player who defies the NFL’s new rule against kneeling during the national anthem.
+New York Jets CEO and co-owner, Christopher Johnson, has pledged to pay the fines of any player who defies the NFL’s new rule against kneeling during the national anthem.
 According to Newsday, Johnson decision is rooted in defense of the players’ right to free speech and protest.

 “I do not like imposing any club-specific rules.
 If somebody [on the Jets] takes a knee, that fine will be borne by the organization, by me, not the players.
 I never want to put restrictions on the speech of our players.
 Do I prefer that they stand?
 Of course.
 But I understand if they felt the need to protest,” he said.
 “There are some big, complicated issues that we’re all struggling with, and our players are on the front lines.
 I don’t want to come down on them like a ton of bricks, and I won’t.”